timenewbank/go-mit/README.md

 ```
 #### Running a miner

 Currently our main network is based on POW+POS.
-So the miners can only mining after getting permission from us.

 This command will: